 1998 - 2008

-William Poole became the 11th president of the Federal Reserve Bank of St. Louis on March 23, 1998, and retired March 31, 2008.
+William Poole became the eleventh president of the Federal Reserve Bank of St. Louis on March 23, 1998, and retired March 31, 2008.

 Poole has published numerous papers in professional journals and engaged in a wide range of professional activities.
-He has published two books: Money and the Economy: A Monetarist View in 1978 and Principles of Economics in 1991 (co-authored with J. Vernon Henderson).
-During his 10 years at the St. Louis Fed, he delivered over 150 speeches on a wide variety of economic and finance topics.
+He has published two books: Money and the Economy: A Monetarist View in 1978 and Principles of Economics in 1991 (coauthored with J. Vernon Henderson).
+During his ten years at the St. Louis Fed, he delivered over 150 speeches on a wide variety of economic and finance topics.

 In 1980 and 1981, Poole was a visiting economist at the Reserve Bank of Australia; in 1991, he was the Bank Mees and Hope Visiting Professor of Economics at Erasmus University in Rotterdam.
 He has served on various advisory boards of the Federal Reserve Banks of Boston and New York and the Congressional Budget Office.
 He is a senior fellow at the Cato Institute, distinguished scholar in residence at the University of Delaware, senior economic adviser to Merk Investments, and a special adviser to Market News International.